Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Dealing with empty hooks

-If all longline sets share the same soak time and the same initial number of hooks $N$, the MLE for this model are almost the same than for the MEM with the exception of empty hooks.
+If all longline sets share the same soak time and the same initial number of hooks $N$, the MLEs for this model are almost the same as for the MEM with the exception of empty hooks.

-To estimate $\sigma$ at least two longline sets are required: otherwise the estimates correspond to a perfect match and there is no additional variability.\\ We are only interested in building abundance indices for the target species and since the estimations of $\hat{\lambda}_T$ in SEM1 and SEM2 are the same, in the following we call this index SEM.
+To estimate $\sigma$ at least two longline sets are required; otherwise the estimates correspond to a perfect match and there is no additional variability.\\ We are only interested in building abundance indices for the target species and since the estimations of $\hat{\lambda}_T$ in SEM1 and SEM2 are the same, in the following we call this index SEM.

-When the soak times or the initial number of hooks are different, a numerical optimisation algorithm has to be used to defined the MLE for SEM1 and SEM2.
+When the soak times or the initial number of hooks are different, a numerical optimisation algorithm has to be used to define the MLEs for SEM1 and SEM2.
 This approach should be avoided if possible due to numerical instability.
 From a practical point of view the \verb+nlm+ function available in \verb+R+ software \citep{Rcite} behaves badly.
-In this work we directly optimize the log likelihood function using function \verb+optim+.\\ The analytical formulas for $\lambda_T$ are exactly the same for SEM and MEM1: if soak times and the initial number of hooks are the same for all sets, there is absolutely no difference between these two indices concerning the relative abundance of the target species, which is not true for the non-target species.
+In this work we directly optimize the log likelihood function using function \verb+optim+.\\ The analytical formulas for $\lambda_T$ are exactly the same, for SEM and MEM1: if soak times and the initial number of hooks are the same for all sets, there is no difference between these two indices concerning the relative abundance of the target species, which is not true for the non-target species.
 But this analytical formula is only valid for SEM when soak times and the initial number of hooks are the same while MEM only requires the same soak times.